Home

 Have you ever seen a one-room schoolhouse that is octagon shape?
 Even in Colonial Pennsylvania the architecture was full of artistic vision.

-Pennsylvania history octagon one room school house at Old Bedford Village Many of the fine craftsmen you see demonstrating their artistic talents offer classes in their art.
+Pennsylvania historical octagon one room school house at Old Bedford Village Many of the fine craftsmen you see demonstrating their artistic talents offer classes in their art.
 You could actually learn, candle making, quilting, coopering, blacksmithing and using a spinning wheel.
+You'll also find a variety of holiday celebrations throughout the year at the historical Old Bedford Village.
+Each celebration comes alive with customs and historical dishes from that era.

 What would Pennsylvania History be without a variety of old churches?
 You'll find that at the Old Bedford Village you'll not only see these old churches but they are sill using them for services and weddings.